This is my mega-post about MLM Success.

 - International Opportunity

 Starting my first month in my new company I earned more than I had ever earned in any other MLM Company.
 Once again, I joined my current company in May 2019.
 It is now January 2022.
 In those 2.5 years, I became a top earner.
-Our team has more than 190,000 people in it (in just 30+ months).
+Our team has approximately 190,000 people in it (in just 30+ months).
 I don’t think I could stop the growth now if I tried.
 We have duplication.
 We have leaders.
 The “little guy” is making money.
 People love the products and are happy.
-I can easily see myself making 7 figures here within the next three to five years.
+I can easily see myself making 7 figures here within the next five to seven years.

 What I Credit to My Success